 Truth.
 Goodness.
 Beauty.

-Learn about these three transcendentals, from both philosophical and theological perspectives, with like-minded teens at beautiful Mundelein Seminary.
+Learn what philosophy and theology have to say about these three transcendentals, alongside like-minded teens at the beautiful Mundelein Seminary.

-In this 5-Day Summer Institute, high school students are introduced to the disciplines and distinct methodologies of philosophy and theology through college-level lecture and discussion of the three “transcendentals” of truth, goodness, and beauty.
-Figures under consideration include Plato, Aristotle, Augustine, Bonaventure, Aquinas, Newman, Ratzinger, von Balthasar, as well as relevant biblical texts.
+In this 5-Day Summer Institute, high school students are introduced to college-level philosophy and theology through an investigation of the three “transcendentals” (truth, goodness, and beauty).
+Notre Dame professors Jay and Jennifer Newsome Martin will lead students through a discussion of Plato, Aristotle, Augustine, Bonaventure, Aquinas, Newman, Ratzinger, von Balthasar, and relevant biblical texts.

 Open to all high school students, including incoming college freshman.